 The child support money is intended to be used to financially support the couple’s child(ren).
 Child support is typically paid to care for minor children (children under 18) who are living at home and unable to support themselves.
 However, parents can agree to support children longer than the age of majority.
 In addition, a court may order continued child support for a child over 18 who is disabled and unable to care for themselves.

-For more information about child support, please contact Lonich Patton Ehrlich Policastri.
+For more information about child support, please contact Lonich Patton Erlich Policastri.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.